FallenGoddess7/FallenGoddess7/README.md

 In my free time I like to code, listen to music, watch anime, and play video games (especially on older handheld consoles).<br/>
 My favorite programming languages are C/C++, Zig, Rust, and Assembly.<br/>
+I use Windows and Linux however I prefer to use Linux for most things currently I'm using NixOS you can find my configuration files <a href="https://github.com/JacobVandegrift/NixOS">here</a>!
 <br><br><br><br>
 </pre>
 </div>